astrojolo/astrolink4pi/README.md

 # AstroLink 4 Pi
 AstroLink 4 Pi device is the astroimaging setup controller based on the Raspberry Pi module.
 It contains a focusing motor controller, switchable power outputs, regulated dew-cap heater outputs, regulated voltage output, and a power monitoring function.
 A selection of sensors can be connected to this device - temperature, humidity, dew point, sky temperature/cloud coverage, and sky brightness.

-### AstroLink 4 Pi works both with Raspberry Pi 4 and 5.
+### AstroLink 4 Pi works with both Raspberry Pi 4 and 5.

 > [!NOTE]
+> The current main branch is designed for INDI 2.1.3 and later.
+If you encounter compilation problems, please use tag 3.0 of the driver.

+> [!NOTE]
 > This INDI driver works with revisions 3 and newer of AstroLink 4 Pi devices (the ones with RJ sensor socket).
-For earlier revisions see the section below the AstroLink 4 Pi features.
+For earlier revisions, please take a look at the section below the AstroLink 4 Pi features.

 > [!NOTE]
-> Raspberry Pi 5 is based on new OS Bookworm.
+> Raspberry Pi 5 is based on the new OS Bookworm.
 Make sure the software you use is available for this new OS before you upgrade to RPi5.
 Currently, Stellarmate OS 1.8.0 supports RPi5 and AstroArch was tested successfully.

 ## Device
 https://shop.astrojolo.com/astrolink-4-computers/